CodeYourFuture/CYF-Group-Projects/readme.md

 In this project, you will work with your group to build a small time management tool.
 This tool will help calculate when your next class is, when your dinner break is, and how much time you have left to study.

+Once you have cloned, you can run the script with `node app.js`.
+Each time you run the script, it will run according to the current time.
+So if you run it at 11am and later at 6pm, you will get different results.

 ## First Steps

 1. Ask your project leader to set up a group repository based on this repository.